bewlay/more-naval-ai/mnai_changelog.md

 * Disable DynamicCivNames in multiplayer to avoid OOS (report by Alekseyev_@civfanatics)
 * Prevent Spirit Guide passing XP to unit without unitcombat (report by kvaak@civfanatics)
 * Fixed a crash when computing spell help in pedia
-* Show in pedia if a unit costs no upkeep
 * Lair spawning now respects national/team/world unit limits
 * Blizzards code was looping over teams incorrectly (MagisterCultuum@civfanatics)
 * Wrong city in city loss revolution message (MagisterCultuum@civfanatics)